-More than two private, seldom-fished miles of the Bear River meander through the heart of KBR holding five species of trout (native Bear River cutthroat, German brown, rainbow, brook and tiger) and Arctic grayling.
-Anglers on the river may encounter
+More than two private, seldom-fished miles of the Bear River meander through the heart of KBR holding five species of trout (native Bear River cutthroat, German brown, rainbow, brook and tiger) mountain whitefish, and Arctic grayling.
+Anglers may encounter

-beavers, geese, ducks, deer, moose, owls and other wildlife.
+beavers, geese, belted kingfishers, ducks, deer, moose, river otters, owls and other wildlife.
 Every year, a few trout over 20 inches are landed (and released) at KBR.

-Fishing in the Bear River is legal year-round, but ice makes winter fishing difficult at best and high spring flows make fishing problematic from about mid-April until the flow in the river stabilizes which usually occurs sometime between late June and mid-July.
+Fishing in the Bear River is legal year-round, but ice makes winter fishing difficult at best and high spring flows make fishing problematic from about mid-April until the flow in the river stabilizes which usually occurs sometime between early June and mid-July.
 With stable flows, the Bear River provides excellent fly fishing for several months of every year.
 All trout caught in the Bear River must be promptly and carefully released.
-If you are unfamiliar with proper catch and release technique, please watch the instructional video at the following link – catch and release tips.
+Fishing in the river is strongly discouraged when the water temperature is above 67 degrees.
+If you are unfamiliar with proper catch and release technique, please watch the instructional video at the following Leland Ranch link – catch and release tips.

 If you are new to fly fishing or if you would like to have the services of a professional fishing guide for a day or more on the Bear River – both at KBR and on other nearby portions of the Bear River – Marc Weston of Dreamcatcher Outdoors has guiding rights at KBR.
 Marc’s contact details are: www.dreamcatcherflyfishing.com, 801-980- 9448.